kevllino/WanWiki/Welcome-to-Wanchain-How-To-Use-(GUI)-Guide.md

 >* Conduct your private transactions

-You can download our Wallet from here [Click here to download your Wallet](https://github.com/wanchain/go-wanchain/releases/tag/v0.3.3)
+You can download our Wallet from here [Click to download your Wallet](https://github.com/wanchain/go-wanchain/releases/tag/v0.3.3)